ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       *CAPE/CIN Difference Plot at f006*

-At the 12th forecast hour, the ``control`` plot suggests that CAPE is decreasing overall. ``test_expt``, however, shows that several areas of high CAPE remain, particularly to the east.
+At the 12th forecast hour, the ``control`` plot indicates that CAPE may be decreasing overall. ``test_expt``, however, shows that areas of high CAPE remain and continue to grow, particularly to the east.
 The blue areas of the difference plot indicate that ``test_expt`` is predicting higher CAPE than ``control`` everywhere but in the center of the plot.

 .. figure:: _static/plots/sfcape_diff_regional_f012.png
       :width: 1200